Australian Poetry Slam: Australian Poetry Slam Youth

 Australian Poetry Slam Youth (formerly The Rumble Youth Slam until 2018) is a youth poetry slam held annually by Word Travels alongside the Australian Poetry Slam.
 It is open to young artists between the ages of 12 and 18, and consists of a series of heats in which young poets are encouraged to practice as well as workshops allowing them to develop their skills.
 The winner of Australian Poetry Slam Youth typically gains the opportunity to perform at that year's Australian Poetry Slam National Final.
 The rules for Australian Poetry Slam Youth are similar to those of the Australian Poetry Slam.

 Multilingual Poetry Slam

 The Multilingual Poetry Slam is created and run annually by Word Travels as part of the IN OTHER WORDS festival, with the first event held in 2013.
 It is a poetry slam held in Sydney that encourages poets to perform in their native language, whatever that may be as all languages are accepted.
 Through this practice Word Travels aims to celebrate the diversity of language and culture.
 The 2018 Multilingual Champion was Joseph Schwarzkopf.
-In 2017 Hasitha Adhikariarachchi was the Mulitlingual Poetry Slam Champion.
+In 2017 Hasitha Adhikariarachchi was the Multilingual Poetry Slam Champion.
 The 2016 Multilingual Champion was Bhupen Thakkar.